CentralHarlemAnonymous/SpaceWar-2062/README.md

 Now, armed with vastly greater processing power, I'm trying again.
 Ideally, the game will allow network play as well.

 This code is NOT in the public domain.
-I retain all rights.
+I retain all rights, copyright 2026.